mmxgn/smooth-convex-kl-nmf/README.md

 IEEE Transactions on Multimedia, 15(2), 2013, pp.415-425.
 ```

+The paper describes a method for unsupervised NMF on datasets of Bag-of-Words features learned from video and audio data.
+The method is used for the speaker diarization (who spoke when) problem.
+The optimization process includes regularization for smoothness and sparsity for the activation matrix.

 **Note:** I am aware that I could do with more factorized code and better nesting of loops, however I initially wanted something that works and that can pass my unit tests.
 The code will be improved over time and implemented in a GPU accelerated framework (i.e. minpy) with MiniBatch support.

+There are currently two functions in ```scnmf.py```. ```SmoothNMF``` is much faster than ```SmoothConvexNMF``` but the later works better for audio.

 ## How to run